 On the islands of Corfu, Kefalonia, Lefkada, Zakynthos and the rest of the Seven Islands – else called-, the cuisine is a blend of local recipes influenced by Western tradition.
 Some of them even bear Italian-inspired names like:

-When it comes to local products the Ionian boast a variety of them, like excellent barrel feta-style cheese from Kefalonia, ladotyri from Zakynthos (matured brine cheese preserved in olive oil), noumboulo from Corfu (smoked pork tenderloin cured with salt and spices, marinated in wine), air-dried salami of Lefkada, extra virgin olive oil from the native lianolia cultivar and sublime thyme honey from the island of Kythera.
+When it comes to local products and Greek cuisine the Ionian boasts a variety of them, like excellent barrel feta-style cheese from Kefalonia, ladotyri from Zakynthos (matured brine cheese preserved in olive oil), noumboulo from Corfu (smoked pork tenderloin cured with salt and spices, marinated in wine), air-dried salami of Lefkada, extra virgin olive oil from the native lianolia cultivar and sublime thyme honey from the island of Kythera.

 The fishermen and sponge divers of Kalymnos and Symi are renowned for making good use of the Aegean’s bounty and prepare numerous fresh fish and seafood dishes, such as cured parrotfish, sun dried lobster tail, sun-dried octopus and octopus roe, fried octopus ink, spinialo (brined sea urchins or sea violets, a full taste of the sea), dried bonito, stuffed squid, karkani (a dish with skate and mayo), octopus fritters, sand smelt pies and of course the divine small shrimp of Symi, eaten fried and crisp.